-Rumor: HTC Pyramid is a 4G, 1.2GHz dual-core Android for T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: HTC Pyramid is a 4G, 1.2GHz dual-core Android for T-MobileAlex Wagner - Editorial Director of News and Content

 If you were a little underwhelmed by HTC's new 4G devices, the ThunderBolt and Inspire, you probably wouldn't be in the minority.
 If a new HTC-related rumor is true, though, a device codenamed Pyramid could be the high-end handset you've been waiting for.
 The folks from TmoNews and Android and Me have put together some of the pieces of this Pyramid, which includes a 4.3-inch qHD (960x540) display, 1.2GHz dual-core Qualcomm MSM8260 processor, and the ability to access T-Mobile's 4G network.
 When can we expect this dual-core monster?
 TmoNews believes that it'll land some time late in the second quarter or 2011.